laminlabs/lamin-blog/docs/perturbench.md

 Ishita & Altana curated the datasets, scripts, and notebooks with LaminDB.

 Sunny & Yan advised on the project.
-Yan developed the original curation notebooks & scripts together with the authors of the original publication.[^wu25]
+Yan developed the original curation notebooks & scripts together with the authors of the original publication.

 Alex supervised the project.